recombinary/elixir-build-a-simple-chatbot-3/README.md

 (c) recombinary 2024

 ## After completing this challenge, you will be able to
-- Understand how to control an LLM with a system message
+- Create a complex personality prompt
+- Understand token pricing

 ## Achievements (tick these off as you go)
 - [X] Fork this repo